Ruhil-DS/HPP-regression/README.md

 This was an ML project where i used regression to predict the housing prices using a 1990 california housing price dataset

-This project was in accordance to the book - Hands-On Machine Learning by Aurelien Geron
+This project was in accordance with the book - Hands-On Machine Learning by Aurelien Geron

 I used many strategies to build a reasonably strong model to predict the housing prices with all the features provided and adding additional features using feature engineering.